-To make a pasta salad that's worth eating this July 4th, you first have to recognize one fundamental fact: Pasta salad is pasta, not salad.
+We'll start with some truth: There's a lot of bad pasta salad out there.
+No one wants to eat an assemblage of limp, greasy vegetables and cardboard-like pasta.
+Fortunately, it's possible to make a pasta salad that's worth eating, but first you have to recognize one fundamental fact: Pasta salad is pasta, not salad.
 As such, it should be sauced rather than dressed, made with cooked vegetables rather than raw ones, and served at room temperature.
-Keep these guidelines in mind (though there are exceptions, as you'll see below!), and you can indeed end up with a pasta salad that completely changes how you view the dish.
-These eight recipes, including ones for Spanish pasta salad with chorizo and peppers, spicy peanut noodle salad, and an old-school macaroni number, are all stellar examples of what this dish can truly be.
+Keep these guidelines in mind—though there are exceptions, as you'll see below!—and you'll end up with a pasta salad that completely changes how you view the dish.
+These 13 recipes, including ones for fideuà salad with chorizo and peppers, spicy peanut noodle salad, and an old-school macaroni number, are all stellar examples of pasta salad's true potential.

-This salad is made hearty with a sauce of Spanish chorizo and garlic, plus pickled red onion and roasted piquillo peppers—remember, cooked veggies are what you're after!
+With a sauce spiked with Spanish chorizo and garlic, plus pickled red onion and roasted piquillo peppers—remember, cooked veggies are what you're after!—this pasta salad is full of flavor.
 Avoid attempting to add extra tang in this pasta salad (or most others) with more vinegar, which can leave an unpleasant acerbic aftertaste.
-Instead, we use parsley, scallions, and lemon zest to brighten things up here.
+Instead, we use parsley, scallions, and lemon zest to brighten things up.

 You can get terrific results by applying our guidelines to a standard tomato and basil pasta salad.
 To do it, cook ripe cherry tomatoes in olive oil until they blister and burst, creating a flavorful sauce to coat the noodles.
 Since fresh herbs are the exception to the no-raw-veggies rule, we finish the salad with a handful of fragrant torn basil leaves.

 There's a catch to our pasta-salad rules: They apply only when you're using Italian-style dried wheat noodles.
-For reasons we can't quite fathom, Asian-style noodles work much better for traditional vinaigrette-dressed pasta salads (and also pair just fine with uncooked vegetables—go figure).
-This fusion recipe capitalizes on that versatility, bringing Vietnamese rice noodles together with a summery Italian seafood salad, dressed lightly with olive oil, lemon, and herbs.
+Asian-style noodles work much better for traditional vinaigrette-dressed pasta salads (and also pair just fine with uncooked vegetables—go figure).
+This recipe capitalizes on that versatility, bringing Vietnamese rice noodles together with a summery Italian seafood salad, dressed lightly with olive oil, lemon, and herbs.

-Whole wheat pasta has a bit more chew than white pasta, which makes it a good candidate for standing up to vinaigrettes.
+Whole wheat pasta has a bit more chew, which makes it a good candidate for standing up to vinaigrettes.
 Here, we toss the cooked noodles with grilled zucchini, fresh tomatoes, basil, and briny olives and feta, then coat the mixture in a simple red wine vinaigrette.
 This salad is a great make-ahead option—just wait to add the basil leaves until right before you serve it.

-Again, with an Asian noodle like soba, the rules go out the window—not only is this salad coated with an acidic lemon-soy vinaigrette, it's got raw cucumbers thrown in!
+Again, with an Asian noodle like soba, the rules go out the window—not only is this salad coated with an acidic lemon-soy vinaigrette, it's got raw cucumbers for crunch!
 Adding rehydrated seaweed and blanched asparagus to the mix gives the salad plenty of textural contrast, and a hit of fresh ginger perks up the dressing.